top of page

 An eager bride and groom mid-ceremony at Franklin County Courthouse in Columbus, Ohio about to be married

-• Up to 16 guests are welcome, and you can take photos or record—just keep it brief and be respectful of other weddings happening that day.
+• Up to 16 guests are welcome.
+You can take photos or record—just keep it brief and be respectful of other weddings happening that day.

 An exchanging of rings during a courthouse wedding ceremony in Columbus, Ohio

-• Book a photographer 📸 that's where I can help out!
-There are plenty of spots to take portraits nearby including Bicentennial Park, Schiller Park, Ohio Statehouse and more.
+There are plenty of spots to take portraits nearby, including Bicentennial Park, Schiller Park, Ohio Statehouse, and more.

-• Plan ahead for paperwork; Make sure to create a checklist ahead of time and bring everything you may need in one trip including all your documentation and receipts.
+Make sure to create a checklist ahead of time.
+Bring everything you may need in one trip, including all your documentation and receipts.

-• Consider adding meaningful touches like short personal vows, bringing along a keepsake or family heirloom-- maybe a piece of jewelry or a handkerchief you have been given by someone special to you.
+Personalize your ceremony with short personal vows.
+Bring along a keepsake or family heirloom—maybe a piece of jewelry or a handkerchief given to you by someone special.

-Happy wedding planning on your Ohio Courthouse Wedding! ❤️
+Conclusion: Happy Wedding Planning for Your Ohio Courthouse Wedding! ❤️

 Caroline Rose O'Brien